Kaltech/note-to-recruiters/ntr.md

 * If a candidate you introduce is already known to us (organically or from a different agency) we will tell you this promptly.
 No fee will be payable in this circumstance.
 * If the candidate leaves within 12 working weeks of their start date (for any reason, including dismissal), you will try to find a replacement free of charge.
 * If you are unable to find a replacement acceptable to us you will refund 8.3% of your fee for each week of the first 12 the candidate didn't work.

+These Terms supersede any similar terms in individual agency's contracts.

+We will not sign your terms and conditions.